PhantomBanditX/Signals-After-the-Noise/README.md

 ## 🎯 Hunt Objectives

-- Identify malicious activity across endpoints and network telemetry
+- Reconstruct the operator's post-compromise activity across endpoint and network telemetry.
-- Correlate attacker behavior to MITRE ATT&CK techniques
+- Identify persistence, command-and-control, and defense evasion techniques used to maintain access.
-- Document evidence, detection gaps, and response opportunities
+- Determine whether the intrusion progressed to credential access and credential dumping activity.

 ---